harshanp2003/CSharp/README.md

    d) Displays "Order for [item] is ready!"
    Uses async and await to make the processing non-blocking.

-5. Program that takes a list of integers from the user and performs the following operations using LINQ:
+4. Program that takes a list of integers from the user and performs the following operations using LINQ:
     a) Find all numbers greater than 50
     b) Sort the numbers in ascending order
     c) Find the square of each number

+5. Program to write 10MB of data to multiple files (SingleThread)

 6. Program that allows the user to store student records using a dictionary.
 Each student should has:
     ID (integer, unique)
     Name (string)